What is a Go-to-Market Strategy? GTM Plan Template + Examples

 The Self-Service model

 The self-service model is when a customer purchases on their own.
-We typically see this model with B2C purchases in which a customer can find and buy a product via a website, like Netflix or Amazon.
+We typically see this model with B2C purchases in which a customer can find and buy a product via a website, like Amazon.

 While you won’t need a sales team, you will need a marketing team to drive traffic and conversions to your site.
 The core marketing team would likely include growth marketing, performance marketing, and content marketing experts, though there will likely be other team members as well.